Non Consummated Marriage: What If Your Spouse Refuses Intimacy and Threatens Suicide?

 Refusal of Physical Relationship

 In many marriages, intimacy develops gradually as couples grow comfortable with each other.
-However, in Sanjay’s situation, the refusal of intimacy was immediate and absolute.
+However, that gradual intimacy in mixed-orientation marriage depends on many factors.

 Divorce if Marriage Is Not Consummated